 Working man’s Mai Tai

-This is not the “ultimate” Mai Tai, an endlessly elusive target the pursuit of which can be complex and expensive — though always fun.
-But this is fast, easy and cheap, kind of how I like my [content edited].
+This is not the “ultimate” Mai Tai, an endlessly elusive target — the pursuit of which can be complex and expensive (though always fun).
+The google offers endless ratholes to join that merry chase.
+But this tasty recipe is fast, easy & cheap, kind of how I like my [content edited].
 Anyway, enjoy!

 Print Recipe